AleCisMar/COMETS/README.md

   + mirlyn (https://github.com/escamero/mirlyn)

 ## Installation and setup:
 comets is a bash script.
 Just download comets and comets_plots.R and place them in your local bin directory.
-If you don't have a bin directory just type mkdir bin.
+If you don't have a bin directory just type within your HOME directory `mkdir bin`.
 If your bin directory is not in $PATH add the following to the end of your .profile file:

 ```{bash, eval=FALSE, echo=TRUE}
 if [ -d "$HOME/bin" ] ; then